microsoft/finops-toolkit/docs/_docs/bestpractices/networking/networking.md

 ### Query: Identify the Routing Method of Your Public IP Addresses

-This Azure Resource Graph (ARG) query analyzes public IP addresses within your Azure environment to determine their routing methods.

-#### Description

-This query identifies the routing method, allocation method, SKU, and other details of public IP addresses that are associated with an IP configuration and do not have IP tags.
-It provides insights into the configuration and utilization of public IP addresses in your environment.
+This Azure Resource Graph (ARG) query analyzes public IP addresses and identifies the routing method, allocation method, SKU, and other details of public IP addresses that are associated with an IP configuration

 #### Category

 Optimization

-#### Potential Benefits
+#### Query

-- **Cost Optimization:** Helps optimize costs by identifying public IP addresses with specific routing and allocation methods, potentially revealing opportunities to consolidate or reconfigure IP addresses for cost savings.
-- **Resource Management:** Provides visibility into the routing methods of public IP addresses, aiding in efficient resource management and ensuring optimal usage of public IP resources.

 <details>
   <summary>Click to view the code</summary>